gimasi/GMX_LR1_AT_MODEM/README.md

 ![STM32Flash](/docs/img/Stm32FlashLoader.png?raw=true)
 <br/>
 <br/>
-1. Choose the COM port where your TUINO is connected (usually the last COM port in the list).
+1. Choose the COM port where your Tuino 1 is connected (usually the last COM port in the list).
 2. Set the page size to 128 ( using the pulldown and not writing directly the number).
 3. Select the .bin file from the directory where you have downloaded it.
 4. Press "Write Firmware & Jump".
-5. When the "Programming" action is reaching 100% the LED's on the green LoRaWAN module will flash.
+5. When the "Programming" action is reaching 100% the LED's on the GMX-LR1 LoRaWAN module ( the green module) will flash.
 If they don't flash, it means something went wrong and please repeat the procedure, first resetting the Tuino 1 board.
 6. Install your own use case again on the Tuino 1 board via the Arduino IDE